 In 2019, the DSTT will convert to rail-only as buses move operations to the surface streets of downtown Seattle.
 Route 550, which currently operates in separated right-of-way in the tunnel, will incur additional running time as it moves to streets with mixed traffic, traveling northbound on 4th Avenue and southbound on 2nd Avenue.
 Meanwhile, other downtown routes already operating on those streets will experience increased congestion from additional buses.
 All Metro bus routes that currently operate in the DSTT will move to the surface as well.
 Metro is conducting its own process to notify its riders of changes, but is working closely with Sound Transit to plan for changes.
-Figure xx shows the new proposed stops.
+Figure 13 shows the new planned stops.

 Riders of Route 550 will have new boarding and alighting locations downtown and longer travel times.
-The pathway has been chosen to avoid the most congested streets north of Westlake.
+The pathway has been chosen to avoid the most congested streets north of Westlake and facilitate travel from the layover location.
 To avoid downtown congestion, Route 550 customers may also choose to use Link and transfer at Pioneer Square Station eastbound 550 service.
+The last eastbound stop downtown is currently assumed to be at 2nd Ave Ext S & S Yesler St.

-In 2017, average transit travel times from Westlake to the International District were 7 minutes in the DSTT and 14 minutes on surface streets.
-Sound Transit plans to invest resources to the route to absorb some of those impacts and maintain reliability, but routes throughout East King County may see service reductions in order to compensate for the impacts to Route 550.
+In 2017, average transit travel times from Westlake to the International District were 7 minutes in the DSTT and 14 minutes on surface streets during the PM peak.
+Sound Transit plans to invest resources to the route to absorb some of those impacts and maintain reliability.